|Nutrition Facts (per serving)|

 These edible candy chalk sticks and cookie chalkboards make a delicious and unique interactive gift.
 Give them to your favorite teacher, package them as favors for a party or shower, or just make them for your friends and loved ones.

 The chalkboards are just made from sugar cookies topped with black fondant, and the candy chalk is made from melted candy coating.
-I've found that "bright white" coating produces the best results, but you can experiment with other colors as well.
-Once your chalkboards and chalk sticks are made, give them a try—the chalk does actually write on the chalkboard!
-Once you've written the perfect message, you can eat your creation, chalk included!
+We've found that "bright white" coating produces the best results, but you can experiment with other colors as well.
+Once your chalkboards and chalk sticks are made, give them a try—the chalk does actually write on the chalkboard.
+Once you've written the perfect message, you can eat your creation, chalk included.

 The quantities in this recipe are endlessly flexible.
-I've provided a basic recipe for a dozen chalkboards and sticks of chalk, but you can easily scale it up by figuring that each piece of chalk (approximately 3-4" long) is about .30 ounces of candy coating.
+We've provided a basic recipe for a dozen chalkboards and sticks of chalk, but you can easily scale it up by figuring that each piece of chalk (approximately 3 to 4" long) is about 0.30 ounces of candy coating.

 The idea for edible candy chalk was inspired by Rosie Alyea's book The Sweetapolita Bakebook.

-- 4 ounces bright white candy coating (can use other colors too!)
+4 ounces bright white candy coating (or other colors)

-3. You can dust the cookie chalkboards with a light dusting of powdered sugar to give it more of a realistic chalkboard texture, if you'd like.
-Once your cookie chalkboards are completed, you can write on them with the candy chalk!
+You can dust the cookie chalkboards with a light dusting of powdered sugar to give it more of a realistic chalkboard texture if you'd like.
+Once your cookie chalkboards are completed, you can write on them with the candy chalk.
 Store extras in an airtight container at room temperature for up to a week.